Teradata/product-help/vikki-test/Use Cases/ManufacturingDefectsAnalysis.md

 WHERE part_no = '20rdS0'
 ```

-We want to compare the rated and measured capacities along with part/lot numbers for just the batteries - we can easily drill into the JSON data using simple dot notation to access the test resuls we need.
+You can easily drill into the JSON data using simple dot notation to access important test results.
+Compare the rated and measured capacities and part and lot numbers for just the batteries:

 ```sql
 SELECT TOP 10 tr.part_no, p.description, tr.lot_no,